 Week 6: Variables, Simplifying Expressions, Solving Equations, Factors, Exponents

 Week 7: Ratios & Probability, Linear Equations in Two Variables, Radicals

 This two-hour course offers a thorough review of the essential lessons from Algebra 1.
 It is intended for students who have completed Algebra 1 but need to establish a stronger background of skills before taking Algebra 2.
 You should bring your own graphing calculator to class each day, as you will develop familiarity working with this technology throughout the course.
 Each week is organized by topic, though the full three weeks is recommended.

-This course is designed as a review of the mathematical concepts (arithmetic, algebra and geometry) found on standardized tests.
+The math section of this course is designed as a review of the mathematical concepts (arithmetic, algebra and geometry) found on standardized tests.
 Topics covered include percents, averages, properties of signed numbers, factoring, linear equations, simple quadratic equations, probability, Pythagorean Theorem, geometric figures, angle and side relationships, area, perimeter, volume, and coordinate geometry.
 Logical reasoning and problem solving will be included as well as practice with a calculator.
 Students should bring the calculator they will use when taking the SAT.
 Prerequisite courses include Algebra I and Geometry.
-This course pairs well with SAT Critical Reading and Writing Skills.

 This course stresses strategies that students can use when writing analytical essays.
 They will write in response to literature as well as current events while stating and developing an argument, and perfecting the language skills needed in high school and beyond.
-Students will be taught and expected to use the writing process (brainstorming, Note: Absences from these condensed, fast-paced courses could adversely affect successful completion.
+Students will be taught and expected to use the writing process (brainstorming, organizing, drafting, and revising) for every assignment.